g-bvr/core/README.md

 ## Curated open source release

-A [docker file]() with a curated selection of plugins is provided by the E. Breuninger GmbH & Co. in the public repository [e-breuninger/git-beaver](https://hub.docker.com/r/gitbeaver/release/tags).
+A [docker image]() of a curated selection of plugins is provided by the E. Breuninger GmbH & Co. in the public repository [e-breuninger/git-beaver](https://hub.docker.com/r/gitbeaver/release/tags).